 The WordPress software used for this website permits viewing from mobile phones.
 Simply open the browser on your mobile phone and enter the desired page, such as http://chimneyswifts.net/tristate/?page_id=294, in order to go directly to the “Live Video of Nest” page.

-Many people’s technical expertise make this research and website possible, including:
+Many people’s technical expertise have made this research and website possible, including:

-* Bird handling and husbandry: Aimee Federer and Sarah Tegtmeier, Tri-State Bird Rescue & Research Inc.
+* Bird handling and husbandry: Aimee Federer, Tri-State Bird Rescue & Research Inc.

 * Wing tagging: Dr. Erica Miller, Tri-State Bird Rescue & Research Inc. and David Barber, Hawk Mountain Sanctuary.